Radnor Lake State Natural Area

 The densely forested park has a diverse environment

-The Walter Criley Visitor Center, open Thursday through Monday, provides educational exhibits about the park's history and ecology.
-Additionally, the Barbara J. Mapp Aviary Education Center houses non-releasable birds of prey, offering visitors a unique opportunity to observe these animals up close.
+The Walter Criley Visitor Center (open Thursday through Monday) houses fascinating exhibits about the park's history and natural environment.
+For a unique experience, stop by the Barbara J. Mapp Aviary Education Center to see non-releasable birds of prey up close - it's a chance to see these birds of prey up close.

 The park is filled with wildlife